 When referring to small amounts of money, spell out casual, isolated references but treat concentrations of such figures with the same guidelines as those for statistical materials.
 In addition, generally, express sums of more than one hundred dollars with numerals or with a combination of figures and words, such as in “$500 million budget”).

 Related post: 10 Rules for Writing Numbers and Numerals

-8 Responses to “Rules About Treatment of Numbers”
+10 thoughts on “Rules About Treatment of Numbers”